 “They really noticed it,” Henderson told TV Line.
 “The fans were heard, and that’s the biggest thing that we should convey.
 They saw the passion of the fans, and apparently a number of people over there just like the show.”

-Who’s in the cast of Lucifer series 4?
+Who’s in the cast of Lucifer season 4?

 Tom Ellis and Lauren German will reprise their roles as Lucifer Morningstar and Detective Chloe Decker.